jonlpersson/ed-latimore/site/_posts/2023-08-16-why-you-want-revenge-and-why-you-shouldn-t-get-it.md

 Here is a quick way to help you stop being held hostage by how you feel about something in the past that you can’t do anything about.

-When someone wrongs us, it's important to remember that their actions are a reflection of their own issues and not a targeted attack on our worth as individuals.
-If it hadn't been us, it likely would have been someone else.
-This perspective shift can help us let go of the anger and resentment that fuels the desire for revenge.
+When someone wrongs us, it's important to remember that their actions reflect their own issues and are not a targeted attack on our worth as individuals.
+It likely would have been someone else if it hadn't been us.
+This perspective shift can help us release the anger and resentment that fuels the desire for revenge.

 ## Forgiveness: A Path Forward